Malawi

 Foreign NGOs

-- an annual return reflecting details of its trustees, directors, office bearers, auditors and such other information as may be prescribed; and
+• Details of its trustees, directors, office bearers, auditors, and other information; and

 Threats of De-registration